 Then, there are the two RAM DIMMs, that supports up to 32 GB DDR4 memory, working at 2667 MHz.
 What follows, however, is more impressive.
 Acer has equipped their Nitro 7 (AN715-51) with two M.2 PCIe SSD, that support RAID 0 connectivity.
 In addition to that, there is a single SATA connector, currently occupied by a 1 TB HDD.

-Lastly, there is 58.75Wh battery pack inside the laptop.
+Lastly, there is a 58.75Wh battery pack inside the laptop.
 We’re eager to test the battery life since it is equipped with relatively the same packages as its competitors.

 Acer Nitro 7 (AN715-51) has a Full HD IPS panel with a model number Innolux N156HCE-EN1 (CMN15E8).
 Its diagonal is 15.6″ (39.62 cm), and the resolution 1920 х 1080 pixels.
 The screen ratio is 16:9, and we are looking at a pixel density of – 142 ppi, and a pitch of 0.18 х 0.18 mm.
 The screen turns into Retina when viewed at distance equal to or greater than 60cm (24″) (from this distance one’s eye stops differentiating the separate pixels, and it is normal for looking at a laptop).

 Viewing angles are comfortable.
 We offer images at 45° to evaluate image quality.